tartley/resume/Jonathan-Hartley-résumé.md

                         design and mentoring responsibilities.

-**Made.com**\           Made was a furniture retailer struggling to model their *14 month contract.*    logistics in customized Enterprise Resource Planning software.
+**Made.com**\           Made was a furniture retailer struggling to model their *14 month contract.*    logistics in Python Enterprise Resource Planning software.
                         I took over a dysfunctional team, moribund from years of technical debt, e.g. nobody could remember when they had last performed the week-long manual process to release to production.
 I mentored the